-1. The Consultant shall not discriminate against an applicant for employment, any independent contractor, any socially/economically restricted business or any other person because of gender identity, sexual orientation, race, color, religious creed, ancestry, national origin, age, or disability.

-2. The Consultant shall take affirmative action to ensure that applicants are employed and that employees or agents are treated fairly during employment, without regard to their gender identity, sexual orientation, race, color, religious creed, ancestry, national origin, age, or disability.
+- 1. The Consultant shall not discriminate against any applicant for employment, any independent contractor, any socially/economically restricted business, or any other person because of race, color, religious creed, ancestry, national origin, age, sex, or disability. - 2.
+The Consultant shall take affirmative action to ensure that applicants are employed and that employees or agents are treated fairly during employment, without regard to their race, color, religious creed, ancestry, national origin, age, sex, or disability.
 Such affirmative action shall include, but is not limited to the following: employment upgrading, demotion or transfer, recruitment or recruitment advertising, layoff or termination, rates of pay or other forms of compensation, and selection of training.